Personal Computer Recycling Program FAQ

 Parking: There are parking spaces available on North Charter Street.
 These spots are just across the train tracks from DoIT.
 They are 20 minutes parking spaces.
 See DoIT Help Desk - Parking for Customers for more information.

-- Hours: Individuals may bring their items for recycling to the DoIT Tech Store during regular Walk-In hours.
+Hours: Individuals may bring their items for recycling to the DoIT Help Desk during regular Walk-In hours.
 Smaller items (no printers or desktop computers, please) can be dropped off at our Health Sciences and East Campus Mall locations.